 How often do you clean your electrical appliances, really?
 Crumby toasters, greasy range hoods and furry looking filters on dryers are all major fuel for fires.

-Photoelectric alarms are best for areas near to kitchen.
+Photoelectric alarms are best for areas near the kitchen.
 These alarms are generally more effective than normal ionisation types because they work by detecting the visible particles of combustion.
-These alarms are not as prone to false alarms from cooking etc.

 Have a well-considered escape plan